-Physicians who specialize in Physical Medicine and Rehabilitation are called physiatrists.
+Physicians who specialize in Physical Medicine and Rehabilitation (PM&R) are called physiatrists.
 A physiatrist treats patients with physical impairments or disabilities that limit daily functioning and impair quality of life.
 Physiatrists provide a spectrum of care, from diagnosis to treatment and rehabilitation in patients of all ages with a focus on the following:

 Future Prospects and Beyond…

 - Nationally, there is a deficiency of rehabilitation specialists.
 There is an excellent job market now, and with the population aging, it is projected that the demand for physiatrists will continue.
 The outpatient-based musculoskeletal job openings are most popular right now.

 - Approximately half of PM&R residents choose to pursue a career in general rehabilitation and the other half pursue fellowships.
 The most popular fellowships include Interventional Pain Management, Sports Medicine, Interventional Spine, Traumatic Brain Injury, Spinal Cord Injury, Pediatrics, and more recently Cancer Rehabilitation.
 Most of the fellowships are 1 year, except for pediatrics, which is a 2 year fellowship.

 - Right now, Pain Management and Interventional Physiatry are "hot".
 Many residency graduates are pursuing Fellowships in Pain (either PM&R based or anesthesiology based programs) or Sports & Spine.
 Becoming board-certified in Pain requires a one-year fellowship.
 The interest and growth of this subspecialty is driven by impressive financial reimbursements and a desire to have a procedure-oriented practice.